Lemon Lavender Tart

 Make the Honey Meringue

 Decorating with meringue is of course optional but highly recommended.
 There are three types of meringues: American, Swiss, and Italian.
 Each one is cooked differently.
 American style is not cooked at all and is the least stable.
 Swiss style has the egg whites and sugar cooked until the sugar dissolves and has a medium stability.
 And Italian style cooks the sugar to 250*F and is the most stable.
 Depending on what you’re making depends on what stye of meringue you should use.
 Since we are just decorating, Swiss works well here.
+See my post on how to make meringue for more info.

 You simply cook the whites with the sugar and honey over a double boiler until the sugar dissolves whisking minimally.
 Then add the cream of tartar to help stabilize and whip on high speed until stiff peaks form.
 Done.
 You can’t over-whip meringue, but it does need to stay in motion until you’re ready to use it otherwise it gets weird and chunky instead of smooth and flowy.
 I usually keep mine on low until I’m ready.
 When decorating, how you pipe and decorate is your choice.
 Also, don’t forget to bust out the blowtorch if you are equipped (the best part).